liferay/liferay-docs/develop/learning-paths/mvc/articles/11-approving-content-with-workflow/03-displaying-approved-workflow-items.markdown

 All you did here was add the parameter that marks a `Guestbook` as approved in the workflow.

-Now both entities are enabled for workflow, and the view layer of the Guestbook Portlet is modified accordingly.
+Now both entities are enabled for workflow, and the Guestbook portlet's view layer is modified accordingly.
 But what about the Guestbook Admin Portlet that's accessed through the portal's Site Administration section?
 What should the strategy be there?

 ## Modifying the Guestbook Admin Portlet to Display Workflow Status

-The Guestbook Admin portlet currently displays the `Guestbook`s for a site in a search container, which is consistent with Liferay's core portlets, such as the Message Boards Admin portlet.
-Like those portlets, you should include the workflow status as a column in the search container.
+The Guestbook Admin portlet currently displays the `Guestbook`s for a site in a Search Container, which is how all of Liferay's portlets work.
+Like those portlets, you should include the workflow status as a column in the Search Container.

 ![Figure 1: The Message Boards Admin portlet displays the workflow status of its entities.](../../images/message-boards-admin.png)

-Open `docroot/html/guestbookadmin/view.jsp`, and find the section where both columns of the search container are populated:
+Open `docroot/html/guestbookadmin/view.jsp` and find the section where both columns of the search container are populated:

 		<liferay-ui:search-container-column-text property="name" href="<%= viewGuestbook %>" />